elastic/kibana/src/core/server/server.api.md

 // Warnings were encountered during analysis:
 //
+// src/core/server/audit_trail/types.ts:36:5 - (ae-forgotten-export) The symbol "EventCategory" needs to be exported by the entry point index.d.ts
+// src/core/server/audit_trail/types.ts:37:5 - (ae-forgotten-export) The symbol "EventType" needs to be exported by the entry point index.d.ts
+// src/core/server/audit_trail/types.ts:38:5 - (ae-forgotten-export) The symbol "EventOutcome" needs to be exported by the entry point index.d.ts
 // src/core/server/http/router/response.ts:316:3 - (ae-forgotten-export) The symbol "KibanaResponse" needs to be exported by the entry point index.d.ts
 // src/core/server/plugins/types.ts:274:3 - (ae-forgotten-export) The symbol "KibanaConfigType" needs to be exported by the entry point index.d.ts
 // src/core/server/plugins/types.ts:274:3 - (ae-forgotten-export) The symbol "SharedGlobalConfigKeys" needs to be exported by the entry point index.d.ts